The Trupanion blog

-As a pet owner, you want your pet to be happy and healthy.
+As pet owners, we all want our pets to be happy and healthy.
 Some pets, though, are unluckier than others, and while they become sick, they may not always let you know they feel unwell.
-For instance, a medical condition like diabetes can occur in pets of all ages, breeds, and sizes, but you may not know what signs to look for that point to the illness.
-Because of this, we’re hoping this guide on diabetes in dogs and cats may be beneficial to all pet owners.
-We sat down with Trupanion veterinarian Dr. Caroline Wilde to learn more about diabetes in dogs and cats and what to look for to help your furry family members.
+A medical condition like diabetes can occur in pets of all ages, breeds, and sizes, but you may not know what signs to look for that point to the illness.
+Because of this, we sat down with Trupanion veterinarian Dr. Caroline Wilde to learn more about diabetes in dogs and cats and what to look for to help your furry family members.

 What is diabetes?

 Pet obesity prevention is important for the overall wellness of your furry friend.
 Consider incorporating playtime, walks, and enriching interaction to encourage daily physical activity and prevent the onset of diabetes.

-You want to be able to give your pets the best care possible when they are sick.
-But how do you know if your pet has a serious medical condition, like diabetes?
+We all want to be able to give our pets the best care possible when they are sick.
+But how do you know if your pet has a serious medical condition like diabetes?
 Consider whether your pet is exhibiting these common symptoms of diabetes mellitus:

 A treatment plan for diabetes in dogs and cats

 Treatment plans may vary depending on the diagnosis of your pet.
-Besides additional testing and diagnostics, the course of action for your furry friend is personalized for them.
+Aside from additional testing and diagnostics, the course of action for your furry friend is personalized for them.
+Consider the following:

-Diabetes is diagnosed through blood tests and urine analysis.
-Your veterinarian may want to repeat the blood sugar measurement or do other confirmatory tests to make sure your pet is truly diabetic.
-They may also want to perform diagnostic testing like an abdominal ultrasound and blood pressure measurement.
+- Diabetes is diagnosed through blood tests and urine analysis.
+Your veterinarian may want to repeat blood sugar measurements or perform other confirmatory tests to ensure your pet is diabetic.
+They may also want to perform other diagnostic testing such as abdominal ultrasounds or blood pressure measurements.

-The goal of treatment in a diabetic dog and cat is to stabilize the pet’s blood sugar, thereby minimizing the signs of high blood sugar that the owner observes, such as excessive thirst and urination.
+- The goal of treatment in a diabetic dog and cat is to stabilize the pet’s blood sugar, thereby minimizing the signs of high blood sugar, such as excessive thirst and urination.

-Managing a diabetic pet will generally require daily insulin injections.
-When first beginning treatment with insulin, pets often need weekly serial glucose measurements to determine the optimal dose of insulin, as it varies between pets and types of insulin.
+- Managing a diabetic pet generally requires daily insulin administration (injections).
+When first beginning treatment with insulin, pets often need weekly serial glucose measurements to determine the optimal dosage, as it varies between pets and types of insulin.

-Diabetic dogs and cats can benefit from a prescription food that will help their bodies stabilize their blood sugar on their own.
-In dogs, that diet is more likely to be lower in fat and higher in fiber, whereas in cats, that diet is more likely to be higher in protein.
+- Diabetic dogs and cats can benefit from special—often prescription—food that will help their bodies stabilize blood sugar on their own.
+In dogs, that diet is most likely to be lower in fat and higher in fiber, whereas in cats, that diet is likely to be higher in protein.

-Other co-existing health conditions can contribute to the pet’s inability to use insulin, so maintaining an ideal weight can help minimize the amount of insulin necessary.
+- Co-existing health conditions can contribute to a pet’s inability to use insulin, so maintaining an ideal weight can help minimize the amount of insulin necessary.

 - When dogs are diagnosed diabetic, they will require insulin administration for the rest of their lives.
-Cats, however, can be ‘transiently diabetic’ meaning that there’s the possibility of diabetic remission, where they no longer require insulin.
+Cats, however, can be ‘transiently diabetic,’ meaning that there is the possibility of diabetic remission, where they no longer require insulin.

 Diabetes in dogs and cats: wellness for your best friend

 While a diabetes diagnosis can be stressful for you and your family, with the proper diagnosis and treatment plan your best friend can live a long and healthy life.
-Whether you have several pets, or just one, the best way to help your pet is to maintain a yearly wellness exam and seek medical care when there are any concerns.
+The best way to help your pet is to maintain a yearly wellness exam and seek medical care when there are any concerns.